Colorado Personal Injury Laws

 Additionally, most insurance liability policies contain a requirement that the insured cooperate with the insurer in its investigation, defense, and settlement of the claim.
 If the insured fails to cooperate, they may forfeit the protection of the policy.

-Although it is important to cooperate with your insurance company, you should also consider contacting an experienced Denver personal injury attorney that will be able to give you guidance through this process and speak with your insurance company on your behalf.
+Although it is important to cooperate with your insurance company, you should also consider contacting an experienced Denver personal injury lawyer that will be able to give you guidance through this process and speak with your insurance company on your behalf.

 However, you generally have no duty to speak with the at-fault party’s insurance company.
-If they contact you politely decline speaking with them and give them the name and telephone number of your Denver personal injury attorney.
+If they contact you politely decline speaking with them and give them the name and telephone number of your Denver personal injury lawyer.

 Auto Accidents: Uninsured/Underinsured